 In November 2007, we entered into a Technology License Agreement (as amended in May 2008, the "Videocon License Agreement") with Videocon Industries Limited, an Indian company ("Videocon").
 In April 2008, the Indian Government approved the Videocon License Agreement.
 Under the Videocon License Agreement, we provided Videocon with a non-transferable, worldwide license of our technology for thin, flat, low voltage phosphor Nano Display (the "Videocon Licensed Technology"), for Videocon (or a Videocon Group company) to produce and market products, including TVs, incorporating displays utilizing the Videocon Licensed Technology.
 Under the terms of the Videocon License Agreement, we were scheduled to receive a license fee of \$11 million from Videocon, payable in installments over a 27 month period which commenced in May 2008, and an agreed upon royalty from Videocon based on display sales by Videocon.
 The license fee payments were subsequently deferred as described more fully in our Annual Report on Form 10-K for fiscal year ended October 31, 2011.
-As of April 30, 2012, we have received aggregate license fee payments from Videocon of \$3.2 million.
-No such license fee payments were received from Videocon during the sixmonth periods ended April 30, 2012 and 2011 and we cannot presently estimate future payment dates for license fee payments from Videocon.
-We are currently in discussion with Videocon, however, we cannot give any estimate as to the outcome of these discussions.
+As of July 31, 2012, we have received aggregate license fee payments from Videocon of \$3.2 million.
+No such license fee payments were received from Videocon during the nine-month periods ended July 31, 2012 and 2011 and we cannot presently estimate future payment dates for license fee payments from Videocon.
+The deferral of the license fee payments is no longer in effect and we are in discussion with Videocon concerning payment of the balance of the license fees; however, we cannot give any estimate as to the outcome of these discussions.
+We are not presently involved in development efforts with Videocon.